 Sometimes you will see German chocolate cake with chocolate buttercream frosting around the outside, especially at restaurants.

-But personally, I not only prefer the look of a "naked cake" where you can see the coconut pecan filling between the layers, I also like the taste better without the extra chocolate frosting fighting with an otherwise perfect balance of moist and light German chocolate cake layers and coconut pecan frosting.
+Personally, I not only prefer the look of a “naked cake” where you can see the coconut pecan filling between the layers, but I also like the taste better without the extra chocolate frosting fighting with an otherwise perfect balance of moist and light German chocolate cake layers and coconut pecan frosting.

-A third option, and the one my family usually chose when I was growing up, is to double the batch of coconut pecan frosting so that there is enough to cover the outside of the cake entirely.
-Frankly, it gets a little messy and the presentation isn't always the prettiest, but if German chocolate cake frosting is your favorite part about this dessert, then I say go for it!
+Another option would be to 1.5x or even 2x the batch of coconut pecan frosting so that there is enough to cover the outside of the cake entirely.
+Frankly, it gets a little messy and the presentation isn’t always the prettiest, but if the frosting is your favorite part about this dessert, then I say go for it!

 Does German chocolate cake need to be refrigerated?

 While this cake can be stored for a day or two at room temperature, I would keep it in the fridge for any longer than that.
-Just be sure to store the leftover cake in an airtight container or covered with plastic wrap to prevent it from drying out.
+Just be sure to store the leftover cake in an airtight container or covered with plastic wrap to prevent it from drying out and let it sit out at room temperature for at least an hour before serving as cold cake sometimes can taste stale.

 Can I freeze German chocolate cake?

 • Always use room temperature ingredients.
-It actually does make a difference in how well the cake mixes together and results in a lighter, moister cake.
-If you are like me and tend to forget to pull ingredients out ahead of time, I often stick the eggs in a bowl and cover them with hot tap water for a few minutes and microwave the butter for 10-12 seconds while I'm pulling the other ingredients out.
+It makes a difference in how well the cake batter mixes together and results in a lighter, moister cake.
+If you are like me and tend to forget to pull ingredients out ahead of time, I often stick the eggs in a bowl and cover them with hot tap water for a few minutes and microwave the butter for 10-12 seconds while I’m pulling the other ingredients out.

-• Don't overmix.
-Definitely go ahead and cream the butter and sugar, but once you start adding the flour and dry ingredients to the wet ingredients you only want to mix until combined.
-And with this particular cake, the last step is to just fold in fluffy egg whites for an extra light texture.
+• Don’t overmix.
+Once you start adding the flour and dry ingredients to the wet ingredients you only want to mix until combined.

 More Cake Recipes